iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ```
 Server details
 ```
-The server hosting the 32-bit vulnerable program is at 10.9.0.5 The server hosting the 64-bit vulnerable program is at 10.9.0.6 The servers listens to port 9090 and invoke the appropriate vulnerable program when it receives a TCP connection.
+The server hosting the 32-bit vulnerable program is at 10.9.0.5.
+The server hosting the 64-bit vulnerable program is at 10.9.0.6.
+The servers listen to port 9090 and invoke the appropriate vulnerable program when it receives a TCP connection.
 ```
 </div></details>